Skip to main content

 Black Hawk Down: On consequences

 My dad enjoyed watching movies that narrated wars and would always rent/buy VHS tapes and CDs for us to watch at home.
-I remember watching sometimes in April, escape of the Sobibors and black hawk down among others with him.
+I remember watching, sometimes in April, Escape of Sobibor and black hawk down among others with him.

-But as a 10 year old, these movies were merely entertainment and I didn’t understand the consequence of the scenes I was thrilled by — real people shooting and are being shot at.
+But as a 10-year-old, these movies were merely entertainment, and I didn’t understand the consequences of the scenes I was thrilled by — real people shooting and are being shot at.
 This changed yesterday when I was watching Black Hawk Down again nearly 20 years ago — thanks to Netflix’s recommendation.

 This movie only captured a single raid out of many others and during the raid, over 1000 Somalis died and 19 American soldiers lost their lives.
 Streets littered with dead and severely injured people because of a war that could have been avoided.